-Planning Board action: A final decision on a Preliminary Plan, site plan, project plan, sketch plan, water quality plan or other plan, including all associated terms, conditions, requirements and other obligations or limits, made by the Planning Board under state law and Chapters 50 and 59, including any regulations issued under State or County law.
-For the purposes of an enforcement action, a Planning Board action does not include a decision made by the Planning Board under Chapter 22A.
+Planning Board Action: A final decision on a preliminary plan, site plan, project plan, sketch plan, water quality plan, or other plan, including all associated terms, conditions, requirements, and other obligations or limits, made by the Board under State law and Chapters 50 and 59, including any regulations issued under State or County law.
+For the purposes of an enforcement action, a Planning Board Action excludes a decision made by the Board under Chapter 22A.

-Plat: A drawing depicting some or all of an approved subdivision, prepared and submitted under this Chapter, and intended to be recorded in the land records after it has been approved by the Planning Board.
-A plat may consist of more than one sheet which must be numbered sequentially.
-See also "Record Plat."
+Plat: A drawing depicting some or all of an approved subdivision, prepared and submitted under this Chapter, and intended for recording in the land records after approval by the Board.
+A plat may consist of one or more sequentially numbered sheets.
+See also "Record Plat".

-Preliminary Plan: A plan for a proposed subdivision prepared and submitted for Planning Board approval before the preparation of a plat.
+Preliminary Plan: A drawing for a proposed subdivision prepared and submitted for Board approval before the preparation of a plat.